Wektors/email-form/README.md

 ### What it does

+It's a simple form that:
+-validates inputs
+-has multiple steps
-It's a simple form that validates input and upon submiting creates a ready email message with mailto
+-creates a ready email message with mailto upon submiting -there is option to load and save data to local storage

 # form